saturday06/VRM-Addon-for-Blender/docs/website/content/installation/_index.en.md

 Download latest add-on file from **[Download Latest Version {{< release_utc >}}](https://vrm-addon-for-blender.info/releases/VRM_Addon_for_Blender-release.zip)**

-The downloaded add-on file is a zip file, but <u>please do not unzip it</u>, as the unzipped data will not function as an add-on.
+The downloaded add-on file is a ZIP file, but <u>please do not unzip it</u>, as the unzipped data will not function as an add-on.

 Start Blender and select menu `Edit` → `Preferences`.